 77. Assert Your Position by Eating First

 Always ensure that you eat first.
-One of the rules of a troop, a group of lions, the male lions will eat first to signify its strength and pride.
+One of the rules of a troop, a group of lions, the male lions will eat first to signify their strength and pride.

 Feeding your puppy before or while you’re eating indulges him.